 POL 334 Cr.3

 An examination of the politics of the countries of the former Soviet Union and Eastern Europe.
 The course evaluates the historical break with communism and subsequent political, economic, and social transformations across the region.
 It also investigates theoretical and empirical reasons for these countries' divergent political and economic outcomes.
 Prerequisite: POL 202 or POL 234 or junior standing.
-Offered Annually.
+Offered Occasionally.

 POL 336 Cr.3